mattmc3/string.zsh/README.md

 # string.zsh

-When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's much harder to find good documentation around string manipulation.
+When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's a bit harder to find good documentation around string manipulation.
 Information about Zsh strings gets buried in docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
-The [Fish Shell][fish] shell does a way better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.
+The [Fish Shell][fish] shell does a better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.

-This project aims to use Fish's `string` command to demonstrate Zsh's string handling capabilities.
-You don't necessarily need Fish's string commands in Zsh, but by building them we can show Zsh's capabilities, and also provide some convenience functions to aid your shell scripting journey.
+This project aims to use Fish's `string` subcommands to demonstrate Zsh's string handling capabilities.
+You don't necessarily need Fish's `string` subcommands in Zsh, but by scripting equivalent Zsh functions we can quickly show how Zsh accomplishes the same functionality.
+And, arguably, provide a nicer interface when interacting with strings in Zsh going forward to aid your shell scripting journey.

 ## Tests

+A brief note on tests:

 This README is validated using the excellent [clitest] testing framework.
 Occasionally in this doc I will need to include some testing snippets.
 I will try avoid them being distracting or doing tons of undocumented _magic_.
 This README itself is meant to contain all the actual code you need, so you should not have to go find buried tricks in other files.

-Here are the small handful of _magic_ things done in this doc that you might need to be aware of:
+Here are the small handful of _magic_ things done in this doc that you might want to be aware of:
 - if you see `#=> --flag` syntax, that's a thing [clitest] uses for certain kinds of tests
-- if you see the `#string.zsh` comment at the top of a code block, that code is pulled into the string.zsh file so that this project can be used as a Zsh plugin
+- if you see the `#string.zsh` comment at the top of a code block, I use that to indicate that the code block should be pulled into the string.zsh
 - if you see `##?` comments, we use those to indicate usage strings (aka: help)

 Tests are run using the following command: